Qualytics/userguide/docs/checks/manage-checks.md

 ![update](../assets/checks/manage-checks/update-dark-17.png#only-dark)

 ### Last Editor
 Last Editor indicates who most recently made changes to the check.
 It helps track who is responsible for the latest updates or modifications.
 This is useful for accountability and collaboration within teams.
-For example, the last person who edited the check is **Rodrigo Ogawa.**

 ![editor](../assets/checks/manage-checks/editor-light-17.png#only-light)
 ![editor](../assets/checks/manage-checks/editor-dark-17.png#only-dark)